jamesjosephreynolds/VehTracking/README.md

 The image below shows an example image, its tranformations, and the resulting feature vector.

 ![Whoops, where's my image](output_images/DataExample.png)

+### HOG Parameter Optimization ###
+In order to tune the `hog()` function parameters, I used a straightforward technique.
+I removed all other features, so that only HOG data was used to train the classifier.
+I then tuned the parameters in a random-walk type of manual process.
+If the test accuracy of the classifier improved, I kept the change, if it worsened, I reversed the change.
+I did this for several iterations until there was a diminishing return in terms of test accuracy.

 ## Training and Validation ##
 I used a LinearSVM to train my classifier.
 The image below shows the test accuracy and training accuracy versus the number of training iterations.
 Since overfitting appears to become an issue after around 20 iterations, that is what I chose for my final fit.